Taryn Thomas: Advocacy

-In a 2012 interview with a CBS affiliate in Phoenix while attending a convention, Thomas stated her concerns about the effects of Measure B, which mandated the use of condoms in all pornographic productions in Los Angeles county.
-Thomas was quoted as saying, "Over the three or four days, the companies and performers are here, they're definitely going to be scoping out Arizona" as a new potential place to shoot scenes.
+In a 2012 interview with a CBS affiliate in Phoenix while attending a convention, Thomas stated her concerns about the effects of Measure B, which mandated the use of condoms in all pornographic productions in Los Angeles County.
+Thomas was quoted as saying, "Over the three or four days the companies and performers are here, they're definitely going to be scoping out Arizona" as a new potential place to shoot scenes.
 She also stated, "We are some of the most tested people in the world.
 I think I can speak for most of the performers.
 We're not anti-condom.
-We're pro-choice." and expressed the sentiment that the government should not be inspecting her genitalia, and she stressed the safety of the current testing conditions.
+We're pro-choice," and expressed the sentiment that the government should not be inspecting her genitalia, and she stressed the safety of the current testing conditions.

 Personal life

-Thomas was born in Bloomfield, New Jersey and resides in Phoenix, Arizona.
+Thomas was born in Jersey City, New Jersey and resides in Phoenix, Arizona.
 She is of Italian descent.

-During her temporary retirement, Thomas gained weight and took time to study cosmetology.
-She committed to reversing her weight gain and eventually met her weight loss goal in order to return to the adult film industry.
+During her temporary retirement, Thomas gained weight and took time to study cosmetology She committed to reversing her weight gain and eventually met her weight loss goal in order to return to the adult film industry.
 In addition to her cosmetology studies, Thomas has also attended real estate school and has a pharmacy technician's license.
 In this period, Thomas kept a blog documenting her weight loss efforts.